 The Food and Drug Administration has issued a warning about buying and using pure bulk powdered caffeine.
 According to their statistics, at least two people have died after ingesting this substance.

-Pure caffeine, whose chemical formula is C8H10N4O2, is a bitter solid with needle-like crystals that dissolves readily in water and alcohol.
+Pure caffeine, whose chemical formula is C8H10N4O2, is a bitter stable with needle-like crystals that dissolve readily in water and alcohol.
 It is found naturally in plants, but can now be synthesized.
-Though caffeine supplies a kick to beverages such as coffee, tea, soft drinks and foods such as chocolate, and is an ingredient in a number of medications, it is a dangerous poison in large doses.
-It is also difficult for a person who takes pure caffeine to know the exact amount he or she is taking using measuring utensils found in an average kitchen.
+Though caffeine supplies a kick to beverages such as coffee, tea, soft drinks and foods such as chocolate, and is an ingredient in some medications, it is a dangerous poison in large doses.
+It is also difficult for a person who takes pure caffeine to know the exact amount he or she is taking if using measuring utensils found in an average kitchen.
 This can also lead to overdose and death.

 A teaspoon of pure powdered caffeine is the same as 28 cups of coffee taken all at once.